piky/devstack/README.md

     ENABLED_SERVICES="$ENABLED_SERVICES,-rabbit,-zeromq,qpid"

+# Apache Frontend

+Apache web server is enabled for wsgi services by setting `APACHE_ENABLED_SERVICES` in your localrc.
+But remember to install them at first by adding it in `ENABLED_SERVICES` as above.

+Example:
+    APACHE_ENABLED_SERVICES+=keystone,swift

 # Swift

 Swift is enabled by default configured with only one replica to avoid being IO/memory intensive on a small vm.
 When running with only one replica the account, container and object services will run directly in screen.
 The others services like replicator, updaters or auditor runs in background.